PhilCorcoran/cache-ex/README.md

 Includes the number of hits and misses

 ###Flush the cache
-HTTP POST to '/cache/flush' with the following json to match the `secret` configured in `init`
+HTTP POST to '/cache/flush' with the following json to match the `secret` configured during initialization.
 ```json
 {"secret":"mySecret"}
 ```

 #Test
-Install the required node modules and run `test.js`
+Install the required node modules and run `test/app.js`
 ```bash
 npm install
 node test.js